fanyangxyz/fanyangxyz.github.io/_posts/2025-09-29-companionship.md

 I am a bipolar patient who recently had a major depression episode.
 It's often said that companionship is one of the most important parts of treating depression.
 But companion is a very broad concept and can be divided into many different types.
-From acute onset to seeing a doctor, taking medications, and then stabalization and recovery, I realized that my needs for companionship vary at different stages.
+From acute onset to seeing a doctor, taking medications, and then stabilization and recovery, I realized that my needs for companionship vary at different stages.
 I tried to categorize and summarize, and discuss the various types of companionship that depression patients need.